I hope you are all well and ready for an exciting 2013!

 If you have any suggestions or comments, they are all welcome.

 Jesper Bondo Medhus

 PS.
-Thanks to everone who took the time to write stories, testimonials, comments and suggestions in 2012.
+Thanks to everyone who took the time to write stories, testimonials, comments, and suggestions in 2012.
 It is highly appreciated!
-Reader comments have always been a cornerstone for me in the process of develop better articles and training programs.
+Reader comments have always been a cornerstone for me in developing better articles and training programs.